y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 <FLUENT_BIT_TAG>_<INDEX>_<UPLOAD_TIME_RFC3339>_<ID>.zst
 ```
 The index starts at 0 is incremented after each upload.
 The Fluent Bit tag is also attached to the
-object using the tag key `fluentBitTag`
+object using the tag key `fluentBitTag`.

 [1]: https://go.dev/doc/install
 [2]: https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit